HossainAhnaf/samer-editor/README.md

 - [SEO-friendly](#seo-friendly).
 - [Theme support](#theme-support).
 ### Toolbar
 The editor comes with a customizable toolbar that allows you to apply formatting options to the selected text.
-You can toggle options such as bold, italic, underline, and strike-through
+You can toggle options:
+- bold
+- italic
+- underline
+- strike-through
+- undo
+- redo
 I will add more formatting options in future.

 ### SEO-friendly